dusanlazic/dusanlazic.github.io/_posts/2022-10-28-hacktheboo-web-challenges.markdown

 The flag does not appear in the source code at all, which means I have to make the app read the flag.
 Dockerfile tells us the flag is located at `/flag.txt`.

-I visited `http://localhost:1337` in FireFox and I opened the Network tab in DevTools to monitor the requests.
+I visited `http://localhost:1337` in Firefox and I opened the Network tab in DevTools to monitor the requests.
 It's a halloween themed memory game!

 ![](/uploads/{{ page.permalink }}/ss3.png)